 It is your obligation to review, understand and comply with this Policy.
 Please take the time to become familiar with its content.
-If you have questions about the Policy or your stock ownership or trading, please speak with our Chief Executive Officer ("CEO").
+If you have questions about the Policy or your stock ownership or trading, please speak with our Chief Financial Officer or Executive Chairman.